YerBoyC/wp-foodjobs/Readme.md

 Original Author @TonybynMp4

 LAST EDIT March 2025.
-Resource was reworked for updated QBOX and OX frameworks
+Resource was reworked for updated QBOX and OX frameworks.
+Fork created and updates published for portfolio purposes

 # A Burgershot job for the Qbox Framework